Cach30verfl0w/devicetree-rs/README.md

 # devicetree-rs
 This crate implements a no-std compatible, pure-Rust library for parsing the Binary Devicetree (DTB) format.
+It provides the following features:
+- **no_std Support:** Support for running on no-std environments for usage on embedded systems
+- **Zero Copy:** This library doesn't copy the tree or creates allocated structures based on it.
+The parser works with views on the binary data
+- **Compliance:** Compliance with the Devicetree Specification v0.4

+## ToDo
+- [ ] Testing against malformed formats (fuzzing etc.)

 ## License
 This project is licensed under the **Apache-2.0** license.